Botulinum Toxin Testing (BoNT)

 Pacific BioLabs has an experienced and dedicated staff with expertise in botulinum toxin testing offering the following assays:

-Botulinum Toxin In Vivo Lot Release Bioassay
+Botulinum Toxin Bioassay – In Vivo Potency Lot Release Assay

 Patients undergoing treatment with botulinum toxin may develop antibodies that make the toxin ineffective, or less effective, against the indication for which they are being treated.
-Therefore, during the course of treatment a physician may want to determine if a patient has generated antibodies against the toxin.
-Patient serum samples can be submitted by physicians to Pacific BioLabs for testing in an in vivo assay that will confirm the presence or absence of antibodies to botulinum toxin.
-If a patient has developed botulinum toxin antibodies, the test assay will be positive for toxin activity.
-If no antibodies are present, the test assay will be negative for toxin activity.
-In a similar manner, patient serum samples submitted to Pacific BioLabs can be subjected to an in vitro ELISA test method that will confirm the presence of antibodies against botulinum toxin.
+Therefore, during clinical trials it may be important to determine if antibodies against the toxin are neutralizing the drug.
+Patient serum samples can be submitted by companies conducting a clinical trial to Pacific BioLabs for testing in an in vivo assay that will confirm the presence or absence of neutralizing antibodies to botulinum toxin.
+The botulinum toxin mouse protection assay may be used to support developmental activities, including ongoing clinical trials, and post market clinical surveillance programs.